BPU Water is “Hard”

 together with a number of minor requests and recommendations, all of which were to be completed in the period of five years from the date of the report.

 The initial 1,500,000 gallon Buffalo Street Reservoir was built in 1925.
 The reservoir was built of rock, 100 feet inside diameter and 18 feet deep, with a concrete floor and a corrugated iron roof supported by light steel trusses.

 Rebuilt years later, the reservoir was moved slightly on the property and the peaked roof was removed.
 The new flat roof was covered with earth and grassed over.

 Today, the Water Division of Jamestown's Board of Public Utilities continues to extract ground water from approximately the same area.
 Together with water drawn from the Cassadaga aquifer,

-the BPU provides this precious natural resource for close to 48,000 residents of the City of Jamestown, the Villages of Busti, Lakewood, Falconer, and Celoron and portions of the Town of Ellicott, West Ellicott and North Harmony.
+the BPU provides this natural resource to approximately 48,000 residents of the City of Jamestown, the Villages of Lakewood, Falconer, and Celoron and portions of the Towns of Busti, Ellicott, West Ellicott, Kiantone, and North Harmony.